cloudsigma/cloudsigma-docs/acls.rst

 Finding out which resources were shared with you
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Resources shared with you appear in the resource list along with your own resources.
-In order to differentiate between
+Resources shared with you appear in the resource list along with your resources.
+To differentiate between
 owner, and shared with you resources you have to look at the ``owner`` field.
 If the user is the same as you, the
 resource is yours.
 Non-owned resource have their respective owner uuid in the ``owner`` field.
 The examples in the
-next two subsections show the same drive from the view point of permission grantor and grantee.
+next two subsections show the same drive from the viewpoint of permission grantor and grantee.
 Notice how ``owner``
 is the same.

 Finding what permissions are granted to you on a resource